Vinfall/UserScripts/README.md

 4. Click `Export as CSV`
 5. Change page, and repeat 4
 6. Combine those CSV manually
-7. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters
+7. (For Excel usage) change file encoding to `UTF-8 BOM`, or dumb Excel won't recognize CJK characters

-It's NOT recommended to do *delta update* if you want stats like `Rating` & `Length` as they are dynamic (expected to increase over time).
+It's NOT recommended to do *delta update* if you want stats like `Rating` & `Length` as they are dynamic (expected to change over time).

 #### How to Export Length Votes List